Monday,

 Carbon Dioxide Fire Extinguisher

-Carbon dioxide or CO2 fire extinguishers have black labels.
+Carbon dioxide fire extinguishers have black labels.
 Initially designed to put out class B fires, you can use a CO2 extinguisher against electrical fires.

 Since carbon dioxide fire extinguishers don’t leave residue behind, they’re ideal for putting out fires caused by electrical equipment.
 Given this, CO2 fire extinguishers are present in computer server rooms, laboratories, and medical rooms.